Johan511/Raven/johan-docs/session.md

 # Session Initialization
 Only one bidirectional stream => control stream => Client initiated Control messages sent only on control stream
-Objects (sent on unidirectional stream) not send on control stream Both lead to session closed as `protocol violation`
+Objects (sent on unidirectional stream) do not send on control stream Both lead to session closed as `protocol violation`

 Close any other bi directional streams